 Well France couldn’t NOT be in their top 10.
 WE LOVE FRANCE!
 From the UK it’s so easy and cheap to pop over on the ferry (well it used to be!), and we always return with our car stocked up on wine.

-The boys have totalled up many weeks travelling in France, and it was their most recent overseas trip in our Mazda Bongo, so it’s understandable why it’s made their top three.
+The boys have totalled up many weeks travelling in France, and many a trip in our beloved Mazda Bongo, so it’s understandable why it’s made their top three.

 2. Morocco

 I often refer to Morocco as ‘the accessible Africa’ as it’s only a 3.5 hour flight from the UK and the low cost airlines (used to) fly here regularly.
-There are no visa or vaccination requirements (well, pre-pandemic), and no jet lag.
-So it’s no wonder we’ve visited here three times with the boys.
+There are no visa or vaccination requirements and no jet lag.
+So it’s no wonder we’ve visited here many times with the boys.
+We even deregistered them from school to spend 4 months slow travelling with the boys, where we based ourselves in beautiful Essaouira.
+And now as we run the Explore Essaouira website, it’s a place we return to time and time again.

 Morocco offers so much diversity for kids and the boys remember: